LaunchCodeEducation/linux/content/userspace-applications/walkthrough/sed/sed-from-stdin/_index.md

 ## `sed` Substitute Company with Nothing

-As of now our output contains all the people we want to email, but we currently have each person's employer, which we don't care about.
+As of now the output contains all the people you want to email, but you currently have each person's employer, which you don't care about.
 Let's substitute and replace the company with no characters, effectively deleting the section.

 ```bash
 grep '^[^,]\+,Johnson' user-data.corrected.csv | sed 's/[^,]\+//4'